zahrabagheri1/flappybird/Tic-Tac-Toe/README.md

 # the number of win mode

-- If we want to take a line, the numbers must be consecutive
+- If we want to take a row, the numbers must be consecutive
 - If we want to check a column, the numbers must be together up to a distance of 3
-- If we want to cross check, the numbers must be even
+- If we want to diagonal check, the numbers must be even

 | Win mode   | The number of win mode |
 | ---------- | ---------------------- |